Program Admission Requirements:

 - Completion of college level anatomy and physiology series of ten or more credits with a 2.0 GPA or greater.
 CWU's EXSC 350 and EXSC 351 is preferred.
-BIOL 355 and BIOL 356, or equivalent, is acceptable if combined with EMS 450 in the Fall Quarter of the entry year.
+BIOL 355 and BIOL 356 (and labs), or equivalent, are acceptable as an alternative.

 - Completion of EMS 440-Medical Mathematics and Medical Terminology in the Summer Quarter with a 2.0 GPA or greater in advance of entry into the Program.

 - All applications to the EMS Paramedicine Program must include a $25 application fee by check or money order made payable to: Central Washington University EMS Paramedic Program